Cocaine Addiction Treatment

 Cocaine belongs to a class of drugs called stimulants.
 This means that it can make individuals feel like their body is being sped up, making them feel more energetic, happy, and excited.

 This happens because of the flood of dopamine that cocaine causes the brain to release.
 Dopamine is called a “feel-good” chemical because it is what makes people feel happy and relaxed.
 When an individual uses cocaine, they may feel:

 - Less inhibition, similar to drinking alcohol.

-- A feeling that your thinking is extremely clear.
+- A feeling that their thinking is extremely clear.

-- A sense that you are more in control.
+- A sense that they are more in control.